Come retreat and create on

 The house has:

-• fully equipped kitchen with coffee makers, kettles, rice cooker, blender, microwave
+two fully equipped kitchens with with fridges and stoves, coffee makers, kettles, rice cookers, blenders, microwaves

 The house is